pmagwene/notesdotpy/README.md

 - setup an alias in your `.bash_profile`, e.g. `alias note="notes.py"`

 ## Usage
-- `notes.py` -- simply prints the contents of the file
+- `notes.py` -- prints the contents of the notes file
-- `notes.py "I wonder how fast an unladen swallow can fly?"` --  adds note to file
+- `notes.py "I wonder how fast an unladen swallow can fly?"` --  adds note to note file